luckpot207/Wallet_XRPL_Bubble.io/README.md

 ## Cautionary Message and User Experience

-A googd cautionary message might look like this:
+A good cautionary message might look like this:

 ### Caution: Sensitive Information